TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Machine_Learning/Classical_Machine_Learning/k-Means Clustering.md

 ## Optimal Assignment Problem and Wasserstein Distance

 >[!quote]
->The k-means objective function is quite popular in practical applications of clustering.
-However, it turns out that finding the **optimal k-means solution** is often computationally infeasible (the problem is **NP-hard**, and even NP-hard to *approximate to within some constant*).
+>The $k$-means objective function is quite popular in practical applications of clustering.
+However, it turns out that finding the **optimal k-means solution** is often computationally infeasible (the problem is **NP-hard**, and even **NP-hard** to *approximate to within some constant*).
+As an alternative, the following simple iterative algorithm is often used, so often that, in many cases, the term **k-means Clustering** refers to the *outcome* of this algorithm rather than to the clustering that *minimizes the $k$-means objective cost*.
 >
 >-- [[Understanding Machine Learning by Shalev-Shwartz]] pp 270